tsimitop/transcendence/PONG_GAME_API.md

 {
   "type": "input",
   "payload": {
-    "gameId": "string",
-    "userId": "string",
-    "up": true,    // Is the up key pressed
-    "down": false  // Is the down key pressed
+    "userId": "string",  // we implicitly know the user (connection), however the field can become usefull for multiple player on single client scenario.
+Game id also isn't really required as a user can only be in a single game.
+    "up": boolean,    // true for up, false for down
     }
 }
 ```